 Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
 Although certain revenues are measurable, they are not available.
 Available means collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
-Deferred inflows of resources in the financial statements represent the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current year.
-Deferred year or expected to be collected soon enough thereafter to be used to pay liabilities of the current year recognized, but the related revenue has not been recognized since the assets are not collected within the current year.
+Deferred inflows of resources in the financial statements represent the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
 Deferred inflows of resources represent the difference between projected and actual earnings on pension plan investments.